09 April 2020

 A key principal of psycho-graphic profiling is characterising people by observing their beliefs, attitudes and behaviors as this influences the products and brands they buy.

-For example the type of person who buys Miele, and Gaggenau household appliances is likely to be different from a person who buys Whirlpool and Electrolux.
+He explained the type of person who buys Miele, and Gaggenau household appliances (for example) is likely to be different from a person who buys Whirlpool and Electrolux.
 The football team they support, the car they drive, the clothes they wear, what they read, music tastes, how often they dine out - are all influenced by the type of person they are.
 While this tendency is modified by individual circumstance (there are always exceptions to any rule) psycho-graphic bias is very strong.

 The automotive group in our agency had developed some fairly sophisticated profiles of car buyers, which was used to develop the campaign strategies for each model in our client's range.

 Of the different car buyer personas described, I was particularly intrigued by a group of people dubbed "The Yellow Renault Set"

 Renault is a French car imported into Australia for around 50 years (although Renault briefly manufactured some models in Heidelberg in Melbourne during the 1960's to early 70's).
 One of these cars was the Renault 16.
 Which was often painted yellow.

 The account director explained that the typical profile of the Renault 16 driver was school teachers and tertiary academics.
 Typically male, had spectacles and beards, and perhaps even leather patches on their elbows.

 Why Yellow Renaults?
 What was in their psychological make-up that predisposed them to buy that car?

 The Account Director explained there were two key characteristics...

-Income level: Secondly, an expensive European car was outside their budget (without making other lifestyle adjustments).
+Income level: Secondly, an expensive European car was outside their budget and also strongly associated with Doctors, Lawyers and business executives.
 The Renault was an affordable and differentiating compromise.

 A couple of weekends later I attended a family gathering.
 A family member had recently re-partnered, and he was being introduced to the broader family group.

 We were told that her new partner was a University Lecturer in his late fifties.